ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 information about your system.
 Without it, it may be very hard or impossible to fix the bug.

-* Which operating system you use (for example, OpenSUSE Linux 11.0).
+* Which operating system you use (for example, openSUSE Linux 11.0).

 * Which version of GTK and Gtkmm you have installed.
 Finding this out is very distribution-specific.
-For example, on OpenSUSE it would be "rpm -q gtk2 gtkmm2".
+For example, on openSUSE it would be "rpm -q gtk2 gtkmm2".
 Some distributions have gtkmm24 instead.
 You may also search them in your distribution's graphical package manager, if there is one.